SSSaaS/sssa-ruby/README.md

 contributions you feel are necessary.
 Feel free to open an issue to discuss any questions you have about this library.

-The reference implementation for this cross-language project was written in Go.
+The reference implementation for this cross-language project was written in Go, [here](https://github.com/SSSAAS/sssaas-golang).
-Please consult the golang library [here](https://github.com/SSSAAS/sssa-golang).
+Please make sure all tests pass before submitting a pull request.
+In particular, `ruby ./tests/all.rb` will run all internal tests and the [go-libtest](https://github.com/SSSAAS/go-libtest) suite's tests should be run against the changes before submission.

 For security issues, send a GPG-encrypted email to
 <alexander.m.scheel@gmail.com> with public key